ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 **Related Projects**

 Most of the major ROS packages and projects have already upgraded to ROS 2.
-Our sister project, Gazebo, is also in the process of migraitng to its second major release, and many ROS users are also making the switch to a modern version of Gazebo.
+Our sister project, Gazebo, is also in the process of migrating to its second major release, and many ROS users are also making the switch to a modern version of Gazebo.
 You don't necessarily need to upgrade to upgrade both ROS and Gazebo at the same time, but it is important to note that [Gazebo Classic is also going end of life in 2025](https://community.gazebosim.org/t/gazebo-classic-end-of-life/2563).
 Other related ROS projects like MoveIt, Nav2, and ros2_control also have new and improved releases that are production-ready for your robotics application!